SolderingArmor/eversa/README.md

 eversa consists of a library and CLI.

+## WIP Disclaimer

+This project is currently work in progress, like alpha version, some features may be broken or missing!

+Library part should fully work (best of my knowledge), Solidity contract sample is still missing, `eversa build` is still missing, `eversa test` is still missing.

+But fear not!
+You can already do `eversa init` and use the library!

 ## Requirements

 To build contracts you need `everdev` utility with `solc` compiler and `tvm-linker` installed.
 Please refer to https://github.com/tonlabs/everdev or simply run: